Chinese Character Types, Phonetic Systems, and Romanization Systems

-A person who knows Traditional characters can easily understand any simplified forms based on context and appearance of the character.
-It is more difficult for someone who only knows Simplified characters to read Traditional Characters.
+A person who knows Traditional characters can easily understand simplified characters based on context and appearance of the character.
+It is more difficult for someone who only knows Simplified characters to understand Traditional Characters.

-Simplified Characters – Mainland China introduced simplified forms (Jianti) of certain characters starting in 1958.
+Simplified Characters – The PRC government in mainland China introduced simplified forms (Jianti) of certain characters starting in 1958.
 These simplified forms have fewer brush strokes than Traditional characters.
-However, most Chinese characters are identical in the Traditional and Simplified systems.
+Most Chinese characters are identical in the Traditional and Simplified systems.
 In typical usage, only about 20% to 30% of Chinese characters have simplified forms.
 Overall, there are over 100,000 Chinese characters and only about 6,000 of these characters have simplified forms.
 Simplified characters have been used in mainland China since the 1960s.

 Knowledge of Traditional and Simplified Characters is Required for Complete Literacy -

-The two most common Chinese phonetic systems are the Zhuyin alphabet and Hanyu Pinyin.
-A summary of each of these phonetic systems is described below.
+The two most common Chinese phonetic characters are the Zhuyin alphabet and Hanyu Pinyin.
+A summary of each of these phonetic character sets is described below.
 See The Chinese Zhuyin Alphabet for more information.

 Zhuyin, The Original Mandarin Chinese Alphabet

-In 1958, mainland China adopted a phonetic and Romanization system for Mandarin Chinese called Pinyin.
+In 1958, the PRC government in mainland China adopted a new alphabet and Romanization system for Mandarin Chinese called Pinyin.
 See History of Pinyin.
-Pinyin describes the sounds of the Mandarin Chinese language as established in the Zhuyin alphabet using Roman letters (“ABCs”).
-In other words, Pinyin and Zhuyin are just different symbols used to describe the same set of sounds of the Mandarin Chinese language.
+Pinyin simply substitutes Roman letters ("ABCs") in place of the Zhuyin alphabet.
+In other words, Pinyin and Zhuyin are not different phonetic systems, they are just different symbols used to describe the same set of sounds.
 See Zhuyin-Pinyin Conversion Chart.
-Pinyin has been adopted in Taiwan as the official Romanization system for Mandarin but not as a phonetic system.
+Pinyin has been adopted in Taiwan as a Romanization system but not as a phonetic system for Mandarin.

 Neither Zhuyin Nor Pinyin are Replacements for Chinese Characters